SophM/GIFstatic/README.md

 ### Technologies used

-To build this game, I used the following technologies:
+To build this app, I used the following technologies:
 - HTML
 - CSS
 - Bootstrap